Fuel Tech Experts

 This part of fuel and oil additive marketing is particularly troubling, as it can lead to unrealistic customer expectations.
 We believe it is misleading to make claims about MPG increases on the assumption that the fuel system and/or engine have accumulated substantial deposits.
 Of course, such claims are always caveated with increases “up to” a certain amount.

-So how does the negative and positive gain theory work?
+So, how does the negative and positive gain theory work?

 Negative Gain (Economy & Performance Restoration)

-Assuming that the mechanical condition of an engine is good and that all its electrical components and respective sensors are operating correctly, there are three ways to restore lost MPG.
+Assuming that an engine’s mechanical condition is good and that all its electrical components and respective sensors are operating correctly, there are three ways to restore lost MPG.

 1. Fuel system cleaning.
 This involves using a professional cleaner to remove any benign or debilitating deposits from the fuel system.
 It also includes any remedial work to remove biological or non-biological contamination within the fuel or fuel system.
 This restores the correct fuel flow and atomization of fuel into the combustion chamber.